FineUploader/react-fine-uploader/README.md

 import React, { Component } from 'react' import ReactDOM from 'react-dom'

-import CancelButton 'react-fine-uploader/components/cancel-button'
-import FineUploaderTraditional from 'react-fine-uploader' import Thumbnail 'react-fine-uploader/components/thumbnail'
+import CancelButton from 'react-fine-uploader/components/cancel-button' import FineUploaderTraditional from 'react-fine-uploader' import Thumbnail from 'react-fine-uploader/components/thumbnail'

 const uploader = new FineUploader({
    options: {